LR-Research-Team/010-binary-templates/README.md

 # Credits

--Rich Whitehouse and Nohbdy for the initial TRB/MTB specs.
+* Rich Whitehouse, Revelation and Nohbdy for the initial TRB/MTB specs.
--The Lightning Returns Research Team
+* The Lightning Returns Research Team